 Overall, as noted in Section 5 above, the condition of the Brady Canal Hydrologic Restoration (TE-28) project was good with only minor defects such as the eroded bank tie-in on the north side of the steel bulkhead at Structure 14, minor settlement of the rock liners (Structures 10 and 20), cut banks along the face of the earthen embankment along the rim of Jug Lake, and minor settlement and displacement of the rock dike along the north bank of Bayou Decade.
+The washout on the east side of the submerged weir on Brady canal has been repaired.
+New overtopping was recorded in two locations each along Turtle Bayou and Jug Lake but may have only been visible during high water; GPS positions have been recorded for future inspection.
 These noted defects are not considered severe and will not require maintenance at this time.
 However, we will continue to monitor these areas of concern on future site visits to determine if any changes have occurred.